yuanzhe-ma/webpage/_pages/about.md

 Before Georgia Tech, I joined a leading Fintech startup, 360 DigiTech, which was later was listed on NASDAQ with code QFIN, as one of the core team members in 2016, at the age of 19.
 Working with the Chief Data Scientist and the Chief Risk Officer, and as a machine learning engineer, I applied cutting-edge techniques in artificial intelligence to attack challenging problems arising in risk management and marketing.
 While working full-time in Shanghai, China, I studied part-time by myself, took a sequence of exams, and received a BEc in Economics from East China Normal University and a GradDip in Mathematics with distinction from the University of London.

 I am broadly interested in applied probability and optimization with applications to machine learning.
 More specifically, I am interested in:
-- stochastic analysis with applications in data science
+- stochastic analysis
 - optimization theory
-- operator norm of random matrices with applications in data science
+- operator norm of random matrices
-- reinforcement learning
+- the above theory with applications in data science

 I have the following ongoing research projects:
 - transient analysis of load balancing systems, joint work with Prakirt Raj Jhunjhunwala and Siva Theja Maguluri